privacybydesign/irma-documentation/docs/overview.md

 ### Participants

 * *IRMA app*: (mobile) application that receives attributes, and can disclose them.
 Also called *client* as it acts as the client in the IRMA protocol.
-* *Service provider*: a party wanting to verify someone's attributes (in order to provide some service).
+* *Verifier* or *service provider*: a party wanting to verify someone's attributes (in order to provide some service).
-* *Identity provider*: a party wanting to issue attributes to someone.
+* *Issuer* or *Identity provider*: a party wanting to issue attributes to someone.
 * *Issuer*: uses an Idemix private key in order to issue credentials to a client, when instructed to by an identity provider
 * *Requestor*: the service or identity provider that wants to, respectively, verify someone's attributes or issue attributes to them.
 * *Scheme manager*: distributes Idemix public keys, credential types and issuer information to clients and requestors; also decides which issuers may join its domain and what credential types they may issue.